-Our audit tests disclosed that existing controls are not adequate to ensure that FFS users are limited to only those system privileges required for the performance of their current jobs.
-In addition, we observed that FFS features designed to ensure accountability for changes to certain security settings have not been implemented.
-We also questioned the level of assurance provided by current document approval settings.
+Our audit tests disclosed that access controls are not adequate to ensure that PAR system users are limited to the system privileges required for the performance of their current job.
+In addition, we observed that PAR system features designed to ensure accountability for changes to certain security settings have not been implemented, and that the approval settings that control transaction processing and data entry are not consistent across programs.